snipcola/XSpammer2/README.md

 ### Method 1: Install the prebuilt binaries

 This method is the easiest and is recommended for most.
-You can find the latest binaries on [this page](https://github.com/snipcola/xspammer-2/releases/latest), where you will find the respective builds for all platforms.
+You can find the latest binaries on [this page](https://git.snipcola.com/snipcola/XSpammer2/releases/tag/latest), where you will find the respective builds for `Windows (x64)` only.

-<b>Note:</b> x86 and arm64 are not provided as prebuilt binaries, so method 2 is the only choice for people with these architectures.

 ### Method 2: Build the application